 - 2-3 tbsp of your favorite beef seasoning

 - ¼ cup of your favorite bbq sauce

 - Start off by prepping all of your ingredients.
 Now get yourself some 6” cake molds and place them to the side.

 - Get a skillet over medium heat and add 1-2 tablespoons of olive oil and 1 tablespoon of butter.
 Add the onions and jalapeños and cook for 5-6 mins.
 Place them in a bowl to the side.

-- Now spray the cake molds with cooking spray (this keeps the beef and bacon from sticking) and lay down bacon from the center out, a half inside and half hanging over the edge.
+- Now spray the cake molds with cooking spray (this keeps the beef and bacon from sticking) and lay down bacon from the center out, half inside and half hanging over the edge.
 Add a layer of your favorite bbq seasoning and then add the ground brisket, about 1/2” thick.
-Now add the onions, jalapeños and pepper jack cheese, top with another layer of ground brisket, about 1/2” thick.
+Now add the onions, jalapeños, and pepper jack cheese and top with another layer of ground brisket, about 1/2” thick.
 Season the top with your favorite bbq seasoning and then wrap with the bacon.
 Repeat the process to the other two cake molds.
 I had three molds and it took up the whole 4 pounds of ground brisket.

 - Place them on a wire cooking rack and then flip them.
 Lift up on the cake mold, gently, and it should slide right out.